Pavement Preventative Maintenance 2018

 Have you noticed the No Parking construction signs along Yulupa Avenue and Airway Drive?
 These two major arterials are part of the Pavement Preventative Maintenance Program (PPM).
 No Parking construction signs have been posted on Yulupa Avenue (Bennett Valley Road to Douglas Drive) and Airway Drive (Hopper Avenue to Piner Road) initially for PPM preparations and again for the slurry seal application.
 This week crews will finish repairing the road surface in preparation for the slurry seal application scheduled for the end of the week.
 Vehicles are not permitted to park on the street during the slurry seal process.
 Please be mindful of the dates on the No Parking signs as we hope to avoid towing cars left on the street.

-No Parking Dates and Locations:
+No Parking Dates and Locations: *UPDATE*

 Friday, Oct.
 5 – Northbound Lanes, Yulupa Ave and Airway Dr